Basics of Debian Packages

 Installation

-To install Debian packages it is necessary to use a package manager (Ex: from a root terminal use dpkg -i /path/to/the/pacakge/).
-In some distributions it's even possible to avoid using the terminal and just install them by double-left-clicking.
+To install Debian packages, it is necessary to use a package manager (Ex: from a root terminal use dpkg -i /path/to/the/pacakge/).
+In some distributions it's even possible to avoid using the terminal and install them by double-left-clicking.

-When doing a local installation (installing a package that does not come from a repository), the dependencies are not automatically installed.
+When doing a local installation (installing a package that doesn’t come from a repository), the dependencies aren’t automatically installed.
 The terminal output is then like the following:

 root@debian:/home/user/Downloads# dpkg -i 1.6-7zRecover.deb